tederer/windsensor-frontend/README.md

 ![overall design](overall-design.svg)

-It polls the wind averages front the [windsensor-service](https://github.com/tederer/windsensor-service) and publishes them in a human readable style on a webpage.
+It polls the wind averages from the [windsensor-service](https://github.com/tederer/windsensor-service) and publishes them in a human readable style on a webpage.

 Please note that this service is a prototype (without tests) and will change in future.